GrigoryanSargis/Customer-Personality-Analysis/README.md

   * Explained variance: 58% with 2 components.
 * NMF with GMM:
   * Optimal clusters: 3
-I * nterpretable components for spending, demographics, and campaign engagement.
+  * nterpretable components for spending, demographics, and campaign engagement.

 Detailed visualizations and cluster profiles included in the notebook.